klutchell/balena-frigate/README.md

 Additional usage instructions for Frigate can be found here: <https://blakeblackshear.github.io/frigate/>.

+### Wyze bridge

+There is an optional `wyze-bridge` service in case you own Wyze cameras and want to connect them to Frigate.

+Just add the environment variables `WYZE_EMAIL` and `WYZE_PASSWORD` to the `wyze-bridge` service and start adding cameras to the Frigate yml with the RTSP URL `rtsp://wyze-bridge:8554/camera-nickname`.

+Additional usage instructions can be found here: <https://github.com/mrlt8/docker-wyze-bridge>

 ## Contributing

 Please open an issue or submit a pull request with any features, fixes, or changes.